WSO2 Enterprise Integrator (WSO2 EI) tooling provides capabilities of a complete Eclipse-based development environment for WSO2 EI.

 |Java Runtime Environment/JDK|

-Oracle Java SE Development Kit (JDK) 1.8
+Oracle Java SE Development Kit (JDK) 1.8 or later.

 By default, some MacOS versions are shipped with JDK 1.9, which will not be compatible with WSO2 EI Tooling.
 Hence, you need to override it by installing Oracle JDK 1.8 and updating the folder path of the JDK 1.8 distribution in the Eclipse distribution.